brandonsu2/cse15l-lab-reports/lab1.md

   }
 }[user@sahara ~/lecture1]$
 ```
 The working directory was `/home/lecture1`.
-Whe provided with a file argument, `cat`
+When provided with a file argument, `cat`
 outputs the contents of the file.
 In this case, I inputted `Hello.java` as an argument
 and the command printed the text contained in the file.
 This is not an error.